CrocInc/grunt-croc-requirejs/README.md

 ```
 Here we imported a CSS-file (`jquery.blocked.css`) as AMD-module.
 During run-time `xcss` plugin requests the css-file via XHR and adds its content into STYLE tag under HEAD.
 NOTE: All imports of CSS-files in all modules use a single STYLE tag to be IE-friendly.
-During build-time `xcss` plugin writes down content of the css-file into a single file (by default 'generic.css', it's controlled by `genericCssUrl` option).
+During build-time `xcss` plugin adds content of the css-file into a single file (by default 'generic.css', it's controlled by `genericCssUrl` option).

 For loading CSS-files the plugin uses standard RJS's plugin [text](http://requirejs.org/docs/api.html#text "text").
 It should be registered with alias "text".